 Instagram was next in line to incorporate AR features.
 Its filters are often used to make reality a bit more Instagram-like by adding virtual makeup, changing a story's background, or straight-up changing people’s features to match modern “beauty standards.”
 Users can even inhabit various characters — from Disney princesses to the Mask himself — in stories when updating their followers.

-But TikTok truly gave AR filters a new wave of popularity.
-The app has created a social network that’s a perfect environment for videos to go viral.
+But TikTok truly gave AR camera filters a new wave of popularity.
+The app has created a social AR network that’s a perfect environment for video capabilities and content to go viral.
 And going viral is exactly what brands want.
 One well-made and, more importantly, well-timed filter, and thousands of people learn about the product that launched it.

-So why are all these social networks focusing on adding AR filters?
-Let’s explore the top reasons why social media loves augmented reality so much.
+So why are all these social AR networks focusing on adding face filters?
+Let’s explore the top reasons why social networks love augmented reality so much.

 - Incentivized content creation.
-Make a set of good face filters, and users will spread them across social media.
-We all love a good filter on Instagram or TikTok, and often enough, those filters have nothing to do with social media company’s themselves.
+Make a set of good face filters, and users will spread them across social networks.
+We all love a good filter on Instagram or TikTok, and often enough, those filters have nothing to do with social network company’s themselves.
 These companies simply provided a platform and a set of tools for their users to independently publish content.
 People making content for people.

 - Enhanced privacy.
 In these times, with so much communication happening online, people are more careful about what kind of information they share on the internet.
 If your communication or video-conferencing solution allows users to switch their real background to an AR one, they’ll definitely feel more relaxed in the digital space.

 - Virality.
-TikTok became such a popular social platform thanks to different filters going viral.
-Your app can do that too — just one viral filter or successful influencer campaign, and people everywhere will be talking about your product or brand.
+TikTok became such a popular social AR platform thanks to different filters going viral.
+Your app can do that too — just one viral filter or successful influencer campaign, and people everywhere will be talking about your product or brand due to its never-seen-before AR experiences.

 - Brand collaboration.
 Many AR filters are launched and popularized by brands; we’ll discuss specific examples next.
 Having a big brand invite its customers to try a filter in your app can be a breakthrough for a startup’s app.

 Sounds good, doesn’t it?
 If you feel like a bit more user engagement or virality would help your product, contact us.
-Banuba knows a thing or two about face filters.
+Banuba knows a thing or two about AR filters.

 From theory to practice.
 Now that we’ve told you the top reasons to try AR filters in your app, let’s see how various companies and brands use AR to promote themselves and, of course, entertain people.